Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - 13,000 Gold
 - Wonderous Item (Shoulderpad)

 **Shipwrecker**: Whenever you move you gain a speed of momentum for every feet you move, up to a maximum of 80.
 For every 40 stack you gain +5 movement speed.
-Whenever you hit a creature with a meele attack you consume all charges of momentum, dealing 1d6 additional damage and reducing their speed by 15 feet for every 40th feet you've moved that turn.
+Whenever you hit a creature with a melee attack you consume all charges of momentum, dealing 1d6 additional damage and reducing their speed by 15 feet for every 40th feet you've moved that turn.

 **Health**: You gain hit points equal to your hit dice.